alcideio/rbac-tool/notes.md

 # Generate a ClusterRole with all the available permissions for core and apps api groups
 kubectl rbac-tool show  --for-groups=,apps

+# Show the subject information of the the one authenticates against the current cluster context
+kubectl rbac-tool whoami
 ```